memgraph/docs/docs/database-functionalities/triggers.md

 List of updates consisting of set and removed properties on edges and vertices, and set and removed labels on vertices.

 #### Elements of the predefined variables for update
-Each element has similar format as the previously defined elements.
+Each element has a similar format as the previously defined elements.

 If the element contains information about a set vertex property, it's in the following format:
 ```json